-Pompeo denies retaliation in firing of State Dept watchdog
+Pompeo denies retaliation but won’t explain watchdog ouster

 Pompeo did acknowledge that he was aware of an investigation into his decision last year to bypass congressional objections to approve a multibillion-dollar arms sale to Saudi Arabia because he had answered written questions about it posed by Linick’s office, But Pompeo maintained he did not know the scope or scale of the investigation.

-Trump fired Linick late on Friday in what congressional aides have suggested was a move to preempt investigations into Pompeo’s personal conduct or possibile impropriety in the Saudi arms sale.
+Trump fired Linick late on Friday in what congressional aides have suggested was a move to preempt investigations into Pompeo’s personal conduct or possible impropriety in the Saudi arms sale.
 Pompeo, who previously told The Washington Post that Linick had been “undermining” the State Department’s work, said he had recommended Linick’s removal, but refused to cite specific reasons.

 Pompeo said he had been concerned about the inspector general’s work for some time and that he regretted not calling for his dismissal earlier.
 “I recommended to the president that Steve Linick be terminated,” he said.
 “I frankly should have done it some time ago.”